learn-co-students/dsc-intro-to-ggplot2-online-ds-pt-051319/README.md

 Now these plots here tell us a lot about the data, but might not be as clear to other people.
 Let's make it easier for them to read.

-As we learend before, if we want more information on this plot, we need to add on a layer with the `+` operator.
+As we learned before, if we want more information on this plot, we need to add on a layer with the `+` operator.

 ```{r}
 ggplot(tips, aes(x = day, fill= smoker)) +